ChristyCheuk/Portfolio/final_project_part_II_christycheuk.md

 ### Page 6
 <div class="flourish-embed flourish-chart" data-src="visualisation/12021246"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
-Narrative: Following up on the previous chart, the more time we spend on phones, the less happy we will have.
+Narrative: Adding on the previous chart, the more time we spend on phones, the less happy we will have.
 This line chart shows the standardized scores of phone usage hours and general happiness.

 ### Page 7
 <div class="flourish-embed flourish-chart" data-src="visualisation/12027686"><script src="https://public.flourish.studio/resources/embed.js"></script></div>